Gig Review: Richard Thompson

 Cut The World is out now on Rough Trade

 NB The video for ‘Cut The World’ is very good, but quite violent in parts.
 NSFW.
-You have been warned.
+You have bee

 Album Review: Dead Can Dance